clararajadel/jupyter-datacube-docker-singularity/README.md

         - port: 5200 (use one port that is not used by other users in the VM)
         - allow_root: because the project is shared maybe I should change to False

-- Access jupyter notebook:
+- **Access jupyter notebook**:
 ```
 (/home/clara/projects/jupyter-datacube-docker-singularity/jupy-docker) clara@LAPTOP-RKJGL9HN:~/projects/jupyter-datacube-docker-singularity/local$ jupyter notebook --config=./conf/jupyter
 ```

 ## 3. Docker
+First we will write a Dockerfile.
+This Dockerfile will:
+1. Install Ubuntu
+2. Install python and pip
+3. Install all required packages.
+For that create a file "requirements.txt" with all package names
+4. Read an entrypoint.sh file with the order to launch jupyter notebook according to configuration in jupyter.py

+From Dockerfile a docker image will be build, tagged and run.

-- Install Docker in your local machine.
-Docker is installed out from this github repository so files are not visible for you.
-I'm using Ubuntu WSL2 in Windows 10 so I followed this documentation https://docs.docker.com/engine/install/ubuntu/.
+- **First: install Docker in your local machine**.
+Docker is installed out from this github repository so files are not visible for you. *I'm using Ubuntu WSL2 in Windows 10 so I followed this documentation https://docs.docker.com/engine/install/ubuntu/.
 Note that Docker Engine does not run on WSL, you have to have Docker For Windows installed on your host machine and you need to tell the Docker client where the Docker host is if you run Ubuntu in Windows 10: https://medium.com/@sebagomez/installing-the-docker-client-on-ubuntus-windows-subsystem-for-linux-612b392a44c4).
-For installing Docker Desktop in Windows: https://hub.docker.com/editions/community/docker-ce-desktop-windows/.
+For installing Docker Desktop in Windows: https://hub.docker.com/editions/community/docker-ce-desktop-windows/.*
--
+- **List libraries to install**: in a file named "requirements.txt"